Hearne: Regarded KU Coach On Thin Ice?

 Hearne: Last Call For Alt News?

-You put in long hours, pour your heart and soul into your work, put up with every imaginable insult and criticism, and at the end of the day little to no paycheck and you’re deep in debt.
+The long hours, pouring your heart and soul into your craft, putting up with every imaginable insult and critique, then at the end of the day no paycheck on top of which, you’re deeper in debt.

-Not exactly a formula for a wildly happy life.
-In fact, it sucks.
+Not a formula for a wildly happy life.
+Fact is, it sucks and many of us have been there – me included.

-That appears to be the situation with the current Pitch.
+That appears to be the situation with alt weekly the Pitch.

-At least when I got involved years ago, there was a somewhat obvious upside – editorially and financially – no mas, at least on the money side of the equation.
+At least when I got involved years ago, there was a seemingly obvious upside – editorially and financially.
+Ah, but no mas today, at least on the money part of the equation.

-Best thing the Pitch has going; there always seems to be somebody willing to throw caution to the wind and blow big bucks to get in the game of chasing what passes for truth, justice and the American way.
+Best thing the Pitch has going: There’s always some other loser wannabe willing to throw caution to the wind and blow their (or their parents) life savings to get in the game.
+You know, chasing what passes for truth, justice and the American way.

-However risky bets can be unhealthy to one’s financial health, and there’s only so many “Tony” types, willing to slave away morning, noon and night free of charge.
-Just to attain minor league celebrity status, no less.
+However risky bets can be unhealthy to one’s financial well-being, and there’s only so many “Tony” types, willing to slave away morning, noon and night, free-of-charge.
+Just to attain minor league celebrity status.

 Which brings us to the Pitch’s latest pitch…